mybluecrossSign In Register

 • for which you exhibited signs or symptoms; or

-• for which you required or received medical consultation, treatment or hospitalization; or
+• for which you required or received medical consultation, treatment or

 • for which you were prescribed a new medication or given a change in prescribed medication; and

-• which existed prior to the departure date of your coverage.
+• which existed prior to the departure date of your coverage

 What does stable mean?

-What does change of medication mean?
+What does change in medication mean?

 Not all changes to medication will be affected by the stability clause.
 A change in prescribed medication means any increase or decrease in dose, strength or frequency of a prescribed medication, as well as the addition or discontinuation of any medication.
 The following are not considered changes in prescribed medication: